 With cycling, many things affect how fast you go.
 Winds, gradients, weight, road surface and more all determine your speed, so it’s very difficult to gauge precisely how hard you’re working.
 With a power meter, you can directly measure your work rate and fitness.
 It takes the guesswork out of riding and allows you to quantify your efforts.
 Power meters provide an objective measurement of real output.
 This affords the rider numerous advantages.

-This is why power meters have become essential tools for cyclists of all levels, their coaches as well as sports scientists – who all use power meters as a fundamental way to measure and improve cycling performance.
+Power meters have become essential tools for cyclists of all levels, their coaches as well as sports scientists – who use power meters as a fundamental way to measure and improve cycling performance.
 Power meters can unlock more endurance and speed than any other training tool.

 Here are just a few of the ways you can use a power meter to improve your performance:

 1. Eliminates Guesswork